pulumi/diy-idp/README.md

 #### Workload Definition Fields

-- Create in your Pulumi Cloud console a new environment project called `pulumi-idp` and the environment called `dev` with following
+- Create in your Pulumi Cloud console a new environment project called `pulumi-idp` and the environment called `dev` with the following content:
-  content:
   ```yaml
     values:
       workload: